douglas-gibbons/douglas-gibbons.github.io/_posts/2017-07-11-starting-a-company.md

 There are hosted options for MediaWiki too if you google for them.

+## Accounts Packages

+I use something called [GnuCash](https://www.gnucash.org/).
+It does proper double entry accounting, it's Open Source, and, in keeping with many paid-for products, looks like it was last updated in the early 90's.

 ## Wrapping it Up

 All of the open source software at Trafero is hosted in AWS and installed in Docker containers, using docker compose.